waterswv/atm-react/README.md

 <img src="https://media.giphy.com/media/26xBMuHu0ZFngH7Ta/giphy.gif">

-4. Set a `ref` on the text field, so that we save a reference to that text field in our object.
-This way we can access the data in the field later when we want to know what values to add/subtract from our account.
+4. Set a `ref` on the text field, which is a callback function to save a reference to that text field in our `Account` object.
+This is the standard way we can access the data in the field later when we want to know what values to add/subtract from our account.

     <details>
     <summary>Hint:</summary>